 The musical, according to production notes, concerns a band of performers, who "tell a wondrous sidewalk fairy tale about a young girl searching for fame and the father she never knew.
 With just one clue to lead her, she lands in the city that bears her name, Brooklyn."

+As previously announced a national tour of the musical will launch in 2006.
 For more information or a preview of Brooklyn's score, visit www.brooklynthemusical.com.